junxit/us-congress-bills-116/metadata.md

 - 2020-09-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
 - 2020-09-23 — The title of the measure was amended.
 Agreed to without objection.
 - 2020-09-24 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.
+- 2020-12-09 — Amendment SA 2696 agreed to in Senate by Unanimous Consent.
+- 2020-12-09 — Amendment SA 2696 proposed by Senator Inhofe for Senator Moran. (consideration: CR S7372; text: CR S7369-7370) In the nature of a substitute.
+- 2020-12-09 — Measure laid before Senate by unanimous consent. (consideration: CR S7372)
+- 2020-12-09 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S7369-7370)
+- 2020-12-09 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2020-12-09 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.
+- 2020-12-09 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.
+- 2020-12-09 — Senate amendment agreed to: Amendment SA 2696 agreed to in Senate by Unanimous Consent.
+- 2020-12-09 — Senate amendment proposed (on the floor): Amendment SA 2696 proposed by Senator Inhofe for Senator Moran.
+- 2020-12-09 — Senate amendment submitted